cul/wp-deployer/README.md

 new: Downloads and deploys a new instance of WordPress.

-update: Updates an existing wordpress deployment, pulling in the latest versions of custom themes and plugins.
+update (not available yet): Updates an existing wordpress deployment, pulling in the latest versions of custom themes and plugins.

-restore: Deploys a WordPress instance from a backup.
+restore (not available yet): Deploys a WordPress instance from a backup.

 ### Requirements